 While I appreciate the goals of OOP, such as code reuse, I am not so sure that it really accomplishes what it was intended to solve.
 What can make software and even an operating system powerful is simplicity, not complexity.
-Just for a moment consider the inherent complexity of OOP.
-Just ask someone to explain the meaning of common terms of OOP and you quickly find that was is suppose to be simple is actually an overly complex concept.
-For example was it abstration?
+Just for a moment, consider the inherent complexity of OOP.
+Just ask someone to explain the meaning of common terms of OOP and you quickly find that which was supposed to be simple is actually an overly complex concept.
+For example, was it abstraction?

-Now some may feel the objects are the necessary higher level contructs of which modern software must be built upon, but is this true?
+Now, some may feel the objects are the necessary higher level constructs of which modern software must be built upon, but is this true?
 I don’t think so.
 Why do I say that?
-Because as a developer of tools for programmers, my job is to design higher level constructs to make programming easier for other programmers and after spending ten years building a GUI engine (in its fifth generation now) I have come to the conclusion that one can build high level GUI libraries without object oriented programming and guess what happens when you do?
+Because as a developer of tools for programmers, my job is to design higher level constructs to make programming easier for other programmers and after spending ten years building a GUI engine (in its fifth generation now), I have come to the conclusion that one can build high level GUI libraries without object oriented programming and guess what happens when you do?
 You get smaller, less resource hungry software.

-Lastly, with an extensive medium level set of API’s (which build upon the low level), now we can start building the higher level API’s.
-High level API’s should provide functionality which would have taken hundreds of lines of low level or dozens of lines of medium level code.
-The more extensive the low level and medium level API’s are, the more high level API’s can be created.
+Lastly, with an extensive medium level set of APIs (which builds upon the low level), now we can start building the higher level APIs.
+High level APIs should provide functionality which would have taken hundreds of lines of low level or dozens of lines of medium level code.
+The more extensive the low level and medium level APIs are, the more high level APIs can be created.

 By using a procedural based approach using such a three tiered system, I strongly believe that operating systems could be designed to be simpler, faster and smaller, which is exactly what we need today for our mobile platforms.